Macquarie Park, New South Wales: Suburban development

 The mid-1960s saw the establishment of Macquarie University and the 'Macquarie Park Employment Area' which saw the rezoning of 'Green Belt' bushland to allow for industrial activities.
 The initial concept for Macquarie Park was based on the idea of a similar hi-tech industrial area surrounding Stanford University in Palo Alto, California, the goal being to provide for the interaction between industries and the university.

-During the 1970s, companies such as Amalgamated Wireless Australasia Limited, Beiersdorf, Racal and Universal Press located their corporate headquarters in the area.
+During the 1970s, companies such as AWA, Beiersdorf, Racal and Universal Press located their corporate headquarters in the area.
 Macquarie Park has since gained a reputation of being a leading high-tech industrial area in Australia.
 It attracts many local and international companies from high-tech fields including electronic, scientific, computing, medical, communication, pharmaceutical and business supply.

 Economy

-Macquarie Park is Northern Suburb's centre for major commercial and retail districts.
+Macquarie Park is the Northern Suburbs' centre for major commercial and retail districts.
 The "Sydney global economic corridor", is used to describe a geographical "arch" of Sydney, home to international corporations.